lilyfrancis/lilyfrancis.github.io/README.md

 Github Account

 ### Setup
-Set up and configure git on your system
+Set up and configure git on your system.

 ### Install
 Clone this repository